-Conclusion
+In Conclusion

 Advocates, attorneys and social service workers report that otherwise eligible non-citizen households express reluctance to apply for nutrition assistance or SNAP based on a belief that receipt of these and other noncash benefits for themselves and/or US citizen household members will prevent them from becoming a lawful permanent resident.
-This misunderstanding of USCIS policy will only be made worse if questions 61 and 62 of Part 8 of Form I-485 are not corrected.
+This USCIS policy will be further misunderstood if questions 61 and 62 of Part 8 of Form I-485 are not corrected.
 The questions promote confusion among immigration attorneys as well as USCIS officials.
 It is understandable why immigrants are wary of applying for noncash benefits.